sys0xFF/desec-notes/README.md

-# The Red Journey
+# Desec Notes

-**The Red Journey** is my personal path through the complete DESEC Security offensive pentesting course.
+**desec-notes** is my personal path through the complete DESEC Security offensive pentesting course.
 It's a 12-week structured experience into the world of Linux, networking, exploits, scripting, recon, and real-world red team ops.

 Each module I study is documented here — with insights, commands, reflections, and tools tested along the way.